nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The purpose of this guide is to give you a comprehensive insight for developing and maintaining FastTrack.

 If you are a developer, this guide will give you an overview of the high-level [design](#design) and architecture of FastTrack.
 It also delves into the [implementation](#implementation) and design considerations of FastTrack features, allowing you to learn the ins and outs of FastTrack in no time.
-If you are lost now, you can start by first looking at the [set up](#setting-up-getting-started) portion.
+If you are lost now, you can start by first looking at the [set-up](#setting-up-getting-started) portion.

 If you like to know more about the motivation behind FastTrack, checkout the [requirements](#appendix-requirements) section where we cover the [product scope](#product-scope) as well as the [user stories](#user-stories) and [use cases](#use-cases).